InfiniteCanvas/Serilog-Integration/README.md

 # Serilog Integration

-Adds a sink that logs to Unity's debug console.
+Adds a simple sink that logs to Unity's debug console and an override method that takes a ScriptableObject as settings.

 ## Installation